California Stimulus History Calculator

 About the California Stimulus History Calculator

 California's major stimulus programs are complete.
-Golden State Stimulus I and II ended with the last GSS payments issued on July 15, 2022, and the Middle Class Tax Refund was a one-time payment run that was issued between October 2022 and January 2023.
-FTB also states it is not authorized to reissue MCTR payments after May 31, 2024, and MCTR debit cards expire on April 30, 2026.
+Golden State Stimulus I and II ended with the final GSS payment cycle, and the Middle Class Tax Refund was a one-time payment run.
+FTB also states it is not authorized to reissue MCTR payments after the program cutoff, and MCTR debit cards have a published expiration timeline.

 Use this calculator to check the original Golden State Stimulus and Middle Class Tax Refund rules against the filing information from the time those programs were active.
 It is useful for historical verification, recordkeeping, and explaining why a payment was or was not issued under the closed program rules.